College of Physicians of Philadelphia: History of the college

 Because of the Quaker tradition of philanthropy, Philadelphia became a leader in the development of medicine in the 18th century.
 America's first public hospital, founded 1752, and first medical school, founded 1765, were in Philadelphia, as were some of the earliest public health measures, including America's first public water supply in the 1790s.
 By 1783 Benjamin Rush, a signer of the Declaration of Independence, proposed a society similar to Royal College of Physicians in London.
 The first meeting was held on January 2, 1787.
 Within weeks the fellows were organizing a library and starting to produce a pharmacopoeia; within a year a series of scientific papers were being presented, which were collected in the Transactions of the College of Physicians starting in 1793.

-The College's public health activism began in 1787 with statement on temperance sent to the Pennsylvania Legislature.
-In 1793, a yellow fever epidemic broke out in Philadelphia and the College proposed eleven public health measures to the mayor.
-When the epidemic returned in 1794 and 1797, the College organized the municipal response, proposing a city health law and a Board of Health with the authority to enforce quarantine.
-In 1841 the College encouraged the city to buy land along the Schuylkill River, to guarantee the purity of the city's drinking water, leading to the establishment of Fairmount Park, the nation's largest urban park.
+The college's public health activism began in 1787 with statement on temperance sent to the Pennsylvania Legislature.
+In 1793, a yellow fever epidemic broke out in Philadelphia and the college proposed eleven public health measures to the mayor.
+When the epidemic returned in 1794 and 1797, the college organized the municipal response, proposing a city health law and a Board of Health with the authority to enforce quarantine.
+In 1841 the college encouraged the city to buy land along the Schuylkill River, to guarantee the purity of the city's drinking water, leading to the establishment of Fairmount Park, the nation's largest urban park.
 The College of Physicians’ humanitarian activism was reflected in its efforts to prevent the mentally ill from being executed.

-The earliest meetings of the College were held at Fourth and Arch Streets but the growth of the library soon made that space inadequate.
-In 1791, the College moved to a room on the second floor of the American Philosophical Society’s new hall at Fifth and Chestnut Streets, in the group of public buildings surrounding Independence Hall.
-In the 1840s and 1850s the College moved twice, and in 1859 considered new quarters again when Thomas D. Mütter gave the College his pathology collection, and an endowment of $30,000 to support it, on the condition that the College build a fireproof building to house it within next five years.
+The earliest meetings of the college were held at Fourth and Arch Streets but the growth of the library soon made that space inadequate.
+In 1791, the college moved to a room on the second floor of the American Philosophical Society’s new hall at Fifth and Chestnut Streets, in the group of public buildings surrounding Independence Hall.
+In the 1840s and 1850s the college moved twice, and in 1859 considered new quarters again when Thomas D. Mütter gave the college his pathology collection, and an endowment of $30,000 to support it, on the condition that the college build a fireproof building to house it within next five years.

-Architect James H. Windrim designed a utilitarian two-story building that opened on March 4, 1863, at Locust and Thirteenth Streets and cost $40,858.28.
+Architect James H. Windrim designed a utilitarian two-story building that opened on March 4, 1863, at 13th and Locust Streets, at acost $40,858.28.
 In 1885 a third story was added and the interior was transformed into the style of a gentleman's club.
 By 1900 the growth of the library and museum collections forced consideration of another move.
 Andrew Carnegie contributed $50,000 in 1903 to start the building fund, and in 1906 he agreed to contribute the final $50,000 needed for construction.
 The cornerstone was laid on April 29, 1908, and the building dedicated on November 10, 1909.
 The completed cost was $289,266, excluding the furniture and finishing of the principal rooms.